 - All applicable entrance, park, permit and tour fees

 - Post Workshop Critique

 Arizona Highways PhotoScapes is an authorized permittee of the National Park Service.

-Please be aware that shooting locations stated in this itinerary may change.
+Please be aware that the shooting locations stated in this itinerary may change.
 Each day we will determine which locations are best based on lighting and weather conditions.
-Also be aware that sunrise this time of year is very early (around 5:30am) and sunset is late (around 9pm) which can make for very long days.
+Also, be aware that sunrise this time of year is very early (around 5:30 am) and sunset is late (around 9 pm) which can make for very long days.
 We will have some downtime in the middle of the day.